 - 1. Article 1, Paragraph 5, of Indonesian Competition Law (Law Number 5 Year 1999) stated that "Business actors shall be any individual or business entity, either incorporated or not incorporated as legal entity, established and domiciled or conducting activities within the jurisdiction of the state of the Republic of Indonesia, either individually or jointly based on agreement, conducting various business activities in the field of economy". - 2.
-Article 1, Paragraph 6, of Government Regulation Number 57 Year 2010 on Merger or Consolidation of Business Entities and Acquisition of Shares of Companies which may cause Monopolistic Practices and or Unfair Competition, and Article 1, Paragraph 16, of Commission Regulation Number 3 Year 2019 on Assessment of Mergers or Consolidations or Acquisitions of Business Entities which may cause Monopolistic Practices and or Unfair Competition, stated that "Business Entity shall be a company or business entity, either incorporated or unincorporated, engaging in a permanent and continuous type of business with the objective of gaining profits". - 3.
-Article 1, Paragraph 8, of Government Regulation Number 57 Year 2010 on Merger or Consolidation of Business Entities and Acquisition of Shares of Companies which may cause Monopolistic Practices and or Unfair Competition, and Article 1, Paragraph 15, of Commission Regulation Number 3 Year 2019 on Assessment of Mergers or Consolidations or Acquisitions of Business Entities which may cause Monopolistic Practices and or Unfair Competition, stated that "Business Actor shall be any individual person or Business Entity, incorporated or unincorporated, established and having its domicile or engages in activities in the jurisdiction of the Republic of Indonesia both severally and jointly through an agreement to engage in various business activities in the economic sector". - 4.
-Article 1, Paragraph 3, of Commission Regulation Number 1 Year 2019 on Procedures for Case Handling stated that "Reporting Party shall be any individual submitting the report to the Commission on a violation that has taken place or that could reasonably be expected, either that which conducts a Compensation Assertion or not". - 5.
-Article 1, Paragraph 4, of Commission Regulation Number 1 Year 2019 on Procedures for Case Handling stated that "Reported Party shall be a Business Actor and/or other parties alleged to commit a violation". - 6.
-Article 1, Paragraph 5, of Commission Regulation Number 1 Year 2019 on Procedures for Case Handling stated that "Other Parties shall be other Business Actors and/or parties related to other Business Actors involved in a monopolistic practice and/or unfair business competition".
+Article 1, Paragraph 6, of Government Regulation Number 57 Year 2010 on Merger or Consolidation of Business Entities and Acquisition of Shares of Companies which may cause Monopolistic Practices and or Unfair Competition, and Article 1, Paragraph 13, of Commission Regulation Number 3 Year 2023 on Assessment of Merger, Consolidation, or Acquisition of Shares and/or Assets That May Result in Monopolistic Practices and/or Unfair Business Competition, stated that "Business Entity shall be a company or business entity, either incorporated or unincorporated, engaging in a permanent and continuous type of business with the objective of gaining profits". - 3.
+Article 1, Paragraph 8, of Government Regulation Number 57 Year 2010 on Merger or Consolidation of Business Entities and Acquisition of Shares of Companies which may cause Monopolistic Practices and or Unfair Competition, and Article 1, Paragraph 12, of Commission Regulation Number 3 Year 2023 on Assessment of Merger, Consolidation, or Acquisition of Shares and/or Assets That May Result in Monopolistic Practices and/or Unfair Business Competition, stated that "Business Actor shall be any individual person or Business Entity, incorporated or unincorporated, established and having its domicile or engages in activities in the jurisdiction of the Republic of Indonesia both severally and jointly through an agreement to engage in various business activities in the economic sector". - 4.
+Article 1, Paragraph 18, of Commission Regulation Number 2 Year 2023 on Procedures for Case Handling stated that "Reporting Party shall be any individual submitting the report to the Commission on a violation that has taken place or that could reasonably be expected, either that which conducts a Compensation Assertion or not". - 5.
+Article 1, Paragraph 19, of Commission Regulation Number 2 Year 2023 on Procedures for Case Handling stated that "The Reported Party is a Business Actor and/or a party related to a Business Actor who is being reported to the Commission and/or who is being investigated at the Commission's initiative for allegedly violating the Law". - 6.
+Article 1, Paragraph 16, of Commission Regulation Number 2 Year 2023 on Procedures for Case Handling stated that "Business actor is any person or business entity, whether in the form of a legal entity or not, that is established and domiciled or carries out activities within the jurisdiction of the Republic of Indonesia, either individually or jointly through agreements, carries out various business activities in the economic sector".

-As could be seen above, Indonesia's competition law and procedural rules applies to all business actors/business entities/companies and/or other parties relevant to the violation, regardless of their ownerships, nationalities, or origins.
+As could be seen above, Indonesia's competition law and procedural rules apply to all business actors/business entities/companies and/or other parties relevant to the violation, regardless of their ownerships, nationalities, or origins.